Sabiha Sertel: Resimli Ay, 1924-1931

 After completing her studies, the Sertels returned to Turkey in 1923 after the Turkish War of Independence, and settled in Ankara, the new capital.
-Sertel's daughters were six and two-years-old at the time.
+Sertel's daughters were six and two years old at the time.
 She was offered a position at the Society for the Protection of Children.
-Sertel proposed conducting a social survey to determine post-war living conditions of children as well as related issues, including the state of health, child labor and education.
+Sertel proposed conducting a social survey to determine post-war living conditions of children as well as related issues, including the state of health, child labor, and education.
 The project was not approved, and upon her husband's resignation from his position as the General Directorate of Press and Information, they returned to Istanbul.

 On February 1, 1924, the Sertels published the first issue of Resimli Ay (Illustrated Monthly), their second major publishing venture.
 Resimli Ay, modeled after popular illustrated American-style magazines, aimed to attract the general public as well as the country's elites.
 The journal became known especially for its advocacy of Turkey's literary avant-garde and progressive and socialist political ideas.

-Among other writings, Sertel launched her popular advice column under a pseudonym "Cici Anne" (Sweet Mother) in one of the preeminent daily newspapers Cumhuriyet (Republic), providing advice to Turkish families struggling with social reforms and upheavals.
+Among other writings, Sertel launched her popular advice column under the pseudonym "Cici Anne" (Sweet Mother) in one of the preeminent daily newspapers Cumhuriyet (Republic), providing advice to Turkish families struggling with social reforms and upheavals.
 She also temporarily took over as editor of Resimli Ay when Zekeriya was again imprisoned for an article he published.
 In addition to Resimli Ay, Sertel's column "Cici Anne" appeared in Resimli Perşembe (Illustrated Thursday) and she published Çocuk Ansiklopedisi (Children's Encyclopedia).

-In 1928, the Turkish poet Nâzım Hikmet, started working for Resimli Ay, where his groundbreaking free-form verse was introduced to readers.
-An avowed communist, Hikmet remained a close family friend of the Sertels, as well as a major influence on their artistic and political views for the rest of their lives.
+In 1928, the Turkish poet Nâzım Hikmet started working for Resimli Ay, where his groundbreaking free-form verse was introduced to readers.
+An avowed Communist, Hikmet remained a close family friend of the Sertels, as well as a major influence on their artistic and political views for the rest of their lives.

-In 1930, Sabiha Sertel was again put on a trial, accused of insulting Atatürk with the translation of an article entitled “The Psychology a Leader” from an American psychology journal.
+In 1930, Sabiha Sertel was again put on a trial, accused of insulting Atatürk with the translation of an article entitled “The Psychology of a Leader” from an American psychology journal.

 As Resimli Ay’s political positions drew increasing attention from the police, its owners closed the journal down in 1931.